nextrie/twiflow.io/README.md

 TwiFlow is a twitter multi-account management, analytics, and more.
-I built this project so i can experience Redux.
+I built this project so that i can experience Redux.

 ![Landing Page v1](https://i.ibb.co/VWZDkNp/dashboard.png)